berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section02 Space.md

 replaced by 120
 ```

 Each line describes a new step of the computation--what we need to remember at that time step in order to continue the evaluation.
-Here is the key observation: if we chose a large enough input for factorial, say 10000, then at some step `(* 10000 (* 9999 (* 9998 (9997 ...))))`, we wouldn't be able fit the entire line in our minds explicitly (even though we can describe what the line should look like, we can't literally visualize all of those parens all at once).
+Here is the key observation: if we chose a large enough input for factorial, say 10000, then at some step, we wouldn't be able fit the entire line in our minds.

-In fact, this is how the computer must keep track of this as well.
+Computers evaluate procedure calls in the same way.
 Each function call is stored in the computer's working memory—a place to store intermediary, incomplete computations.
 This space is finite and can be easily overflowed.
 The important thing to remember is that this problem only occurs on large inputs.

 ## Iterative Processes